1. What is a Debt Fund?

 These are relatively newer debt funds.
 Unlike other debt funds, credit opportunities funds

 don’t invest according to the maturities of debt instruments.
-These funds try to earn higher returns by taking a call on credit risks.
-These funds try to hold lower-rated bonds that come with higher interest rates.
+These funds try to earn higher returns by taking a call on credit risks or by holding lower-rated bonds that come with higher interest rates.
 Credit opportunities funds are relatively riskier debt funds.

 g.
 Fixed Maturity Plans

-Fixed maturity plans (FMP) are closed-end debt funds.
-These funds also invest in fixed income securities like corporate bonds and government securities, but they come with a lock-in.
+Fixed maturity plans (FMP) are closed-ended debt funds.
+These funds also invest in fixed income securities like corporate bonds and government securities.

 All FMPs have a fixed horizon for which your money will be locked-in.
 This horizon can be in months or years.
-Investments in FMPs can be made only during the initial offer period.
-An FMP is like a fixed deposit that can deliver superior, tax-efficient returns but do not guarantee returns.
+However, you can invest only during the initial offer period.
+It is like a fixed deposit that can deliver superior, tax-efficient returns but do not guarantee returns.

 4. Things to Consider as an Investor